 State Aid: State aid must be returned in the amount of the difference between the State aid awarded for the enrollment period and the actual tuition charged once the tuition refund is reflected.

 Institutional Aid: In most cases, institutional aid is reduced when a student withdraws during the first eight weeks of the semester.
 The institutional aid is reduced by the same percentage of tuition refund.
 For example, a student has a $1000 scholarship for the semester, and withdraws during the third week of the semester (80% tuition refund).
 The student keeps 20% of the scholarship, or $200; $800 is returned to the institution.
-Aid is usually not reduced after the eighth week of the semester, unless the student has contracted for the aid, i.e. athletics, music.
+Aid is usually not reduced after the eighth week of the semester, unless the student has contracted for the aid, i.e. scholarships for athletics, music.

 Outside Aid: Outside organizations providing financial aid are contacted when a student withdraws and receives a tuition refund that produces a credit on the student account.
 The organization can decide if any of the aid must be returned to them.
 Some organizations specify beforehand the terms of their scholarship if a student withdraws.
 Unless requested, outside aid sources are not contacted when the withdrawal occurs after the eight week refund period.

 Private/Alternative Loans: Alternative loans are only adjusted upon request of the student.
 Returning excess funds remains the responsibility of the student.